 Once you do this, you’ll have what I think of as a high-level budget.
 You may also have a realization that you don’t make enough to cover all your bills and still leave you with money to cover your day-to-day allowance.
 If this happens, you need to figure out your next step.

-Cutting expenses is a no-brainer but how you do that is up to you.
+How you cut expenses is up to you, based on your preferences.
 Can you eliminate some nice-to-haves, like eating out and cable?
 Can switching cell phone providers free up some money?
 For bigger impact, can you lower your housing and transportation costs?
 This could mean moving, finding a roommate, swapping a gas guzzler for a car that gets better gas mileage, or negotiating a different insurance policy.

 In addition to lowering your expenses, can you increase your income?
-You could start a side hustle, seek out new opportunities at your current job, or move to a different company offering better pay.
+You could start a side hustle, ask for a raise or seek out new opportunities at your current job, or move to a different company offering better pay.

 All of these changes take effort and time, and there will inevitably be days when you will feel discouraged.
 When that happens, go back to your reason for saving.
-Once the fear of having an emergency expense you won’t be able to cover is gone, won’t the effort be worth it?
+Once you no longer fear having an emergency expense, won’t the effort be worth it?
 Or you’ve finally saved enough to attend that month-long writer’s retreat?
 Or you turn in your retirement papers?

 This is why figuring out why you want to live within your means is so very important—it will get you through those sucky moments that are bound to crop up.